sightsdev/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
+- [ ] Re-write of an existing feature
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

 # Testing